PennLINC/babs/notebooks/README_howtorun_show_babs_init_ipynb.md

 ## How to generate html file from this ipynb:
+NOTE: if on cubic, please run all commands in a terminal!
+DO NOT USE cubic + vscode!!
 1. set up the terminal:
 ```
 source ~/.bashrc   # freesurfer and templateflow env variables